Assault Order

-Later in the war, infantrymen taking part in an assault were sometimes allowed to leave their knapsacks in the support trenches for what were termed "limited operations."
+Later in the war, infantrymen taking part in an assault were sometimes allowed to leave their knapsacks in the support trenches for what were deemed "limited operations."
+This implied offensive combat operations of limited scope, from a small-unit raid to a larger-scale (battalion) attack.
 In its stead, they would wear a rouleau d'assaut ("assault roll"), also referred to as tenue d'assaut ("assault order").
 The purpose was to give the infantrymen a greater amount of speed and flexibility in an attack.

-from the January 1918 Manuel du Chef de Section d'Infanterie ("The Manual of the Infantry Section Leader"), the tenue d'assaut consists of the following:
+According to the 1918 edition of the Manuel du Chef de Section d'Infanterie ("The Manual of the Infantry Platoon Leader"), the tenue d'assaut consisted of the following:

 Clothing: field dress without pack